How the CLA works on behalf of all the rural community

 Playing your part

 How can you help?
 Become a member – the more we have the stronger our voice.

 |BECOME A MEMBER NOW|

 Keep your county committee informed about what you want in order to help inform and shape the national agenda.
-Tell your MP about the CLA’s work and if he is not correctly briefed refer him to us.
+Tell your MP about the CLA’s work and if they are not correctly briefed, refer them to us.